 A modern law office needs more than furniture and smart lawyers in order to run.
 We use computers to write briefs, send emails, review evidence, generate invoices, and manage firm finances.
 In the realm of law office technology, there are good tools and bad tools, overpriced tools and underpriced tools, secure tools and insecure tools.
-We’ll be highlighting different types of legal technology throughout the year, so we’re starting with the basics.
+Our blog will be highlighting different types of law office technology, legal software, and other tools such as our legal case management software, so in this post, we will be starting with basics.
 For more, check out our post on practicing law in the cloud for more suggestions, and follow us on twitter to get updates when we post about new technology.
-In this post, we’ll cover the basic must-haves of legal technology for any practicing lawyer.
+In this post, we’ll cover the basic must-haves of law office technology and software for any practicing lawyer.
 We'll not cover what we consider to be the best law practice management software options but instead focus on additional tools that it helps to have in your toolkit.

 In this post, we’ll cover the basic must-haves of legal technology for any practicing lawyer.